Robbie Fowler: Spice Boys

 Fowler was part of a group of Liverpool players from the mid-1990s who were dubbed "The Spice Boys" by the press following a series of off-field controversies.
-The term was coined by the Daily Mail, and arose due to misplaced rumours that Fowler was dating Spice Girl Emma Bunton.
 The term was subsequently used in a derogatory manner, implying Fowler and colleagues such as Jamie Redknapp, Stan Collymore, David James and Steve McManaman were underachieving playboys.
+The name had been coined due to rumours that Fowler was dating Emma Bunton of the Spice Girls.
+Fowler said that his successful career to that point had been "dismissed with contempt by those two tiny words".

-Still, Liverpool were top of the Premier League by Christmas 1996.
-By the end of January, however, they had been leapfrogged by Manchester United, who remained top for the rest of the season.
+Liverpool were top of the Premier League by Christmas 1996, with three defeats in the first half of the season.
+By the end of January, they had been leapfrogged by Manchester United, who remained top for the rest of the season, while Liverpool finished 4th.

+Fowler showed support for the Liverpool dockers' strike during a goal celebration in a UEFA Cup games against SK Brann in March 1997 where he unveiled a t-shirt which incorporated the Calvin Klein "CK" into the word doCKer.
+He was fined £900 by UEFA and criticised by manager Roy Evans for the gesture.

 Fowler's performance in the 1997–98 football season was marred by an anterior cruciate (knee) ligament injury that kept him out of action for half of the season and caused him to miss the 1998 World Cup.
 During this period of injury, fellow Liverpool striker, Michael Owen rose to prominence, making his debut in 1997.
 Owen established himself in the Liverpool team in Fowler's absence and played alongside him when Fowler regained his fitness.

 In 1999, Fowler was fined £60,000 by his club for bringing the game into disrepute.
 While celebrating his goal against Liverpool's Merseyside rivals, Everton, Fowler used the white line of the penalty area to simulate cocaine use.
 Liverpool manager Gérard Houllier stated that this was a Cameroonian grass-eating celebration, learnt from teammate Rigobert Song.
 Defending himself, Fowler later said this was a response to Everton fans who had insulted him with false accusations of drug abuse.
-Fowler received a four-match suspension from the FA for this incident.
+Fowler received a six-match ban from the FA in April 1999, with four matches for this celebration.
+Fowler also received a two-match suspension for making alleged homophobic gestures towards Chelsea's Graeme Le Saux.